Fundamental Factorization of a GLSM, Part I: Construction: Overview of the construction

 The induced map on Hochschild homology (after being suitably adjusted by an appropriate Todd class modification), intermixed with an HKR morphism from Hochschild homology to cohomology gives us a collection of invariants (see \S\ref{s:GLSMinvs} the precise formulation).
 In a sequel \cite{CKFGS} we show that the set of these invariants for all $g, r, d$, form a cohomological field theory.

-\begin{remark} The construction is in fact a bit more involved: in order to correct the invariants by an appropriate Todd class as in \cite[Equation (5.15)]{PV}, we factorize the map $\mathrm{st}$ as $\square \to \widetilde{U} \to \sMbar_{g, r}$ where $\widetilde{U}$ is a proper and smooth Deligne--Mumford stack on which we multiply by the Todd correction (precisely, see Definition \ref{d:invariants}). \end{remark}
+\begin{remark} The construction is in fact a bit more involved: in order to correct the invariants by an appropriate Todd class as in \cite[Equation (5.15)]{PV}, we factorize the map $\mathrm{st}$ as $\square \to \widetilde{U} \to \sMbar_{g, r}$ where $\widetilde{U}$ is a proper and smooth Deligne--Mumford stack on which we multiply by the Todd correction (for the precise description, see Definition \ref{d:invariants}). \end{remark}